 Leg Extension Strength

 We discussed the importance of leg extension strength in Three Fitness Measures of Winning Sailors.
-Since then, we found another study in the European Journal of Applied Physiology showing leg extension strength and quadriceps isometric strength as the most important for hiking fitness.
+We also found another study in the European Journal of Applied Physiology showing leg extension strength and quadriceps isometric strength as the most important for hiking fitness.

 In Top Sailing Fitness Principles and Exercises, we recommended the following exercises for leg extension strength: